Joanne Aniku Okia

-Joanne Aniku Okia is a Ugandan politician in the National Resistance Movement Party.
+Joanne Aniku Okia (born 2 September 1976) is a Ugandan politician in the National Resistance Movement Party.
 She is the first woman member of parliament for Madi Okollo District and won the parliamentary seat unopposed in the 2021 Ugandan general election.

 Okia contributed to the resolution of a long-standing border conflict between Madi Okollo District and Terego District standing out as Ugandan politician.